 We say “stairlift prices from” because there are a lot of variables when pricing an installation.
 Let’s explain these in some detail for you, before giving you unmissable money-saving tips.

 Why are stair lifts so expensive?

 Stairlifts are normally tailored to fit your stairs and your needs.
-For example, with curved models, they will bespoke and made to measure to your stairs.
+For example, with curved models, they will be bespoke and made to measure to your stairs.
 Compared to the cost of moving home or going into a sheltered or care home, lifts can be a cost-effective solution to staying independent in the home you love.
-To get an exact cost of an installation in your home, a survey will need to be carried out.
-Factors that may affect the cost include:
+To get an accurate stair lift cost tailored around the installation requirements of your home, a survey will need to be carried out.
+As a guide factors that may affect the price of stairlifts and overall cost include:

-- the configuration of your stairs (how many curved bends you have)
+- the configuration of your stairs (for a curved staircase – how many curved bends you have)

-- which model will fit on your stairs, particularly if it is narrow
+- which type of stairlift will fit on your stairs, particularly if it is narrow

 - the features needed to use it with ease